huggingface/transformers/examples/diff-conversion/README.md

 The code from the `diff` file and the class dependency mapping are "merged" to produce the single model single file.
 We use ruff to automatically remove the potential duplicate imports.

+## Why we use libcst instead of the native AST?
+AST is super powerful, but it does not keep the `docstring`, `comment` or code formatting.
+Thus we decided to go with `libcst`